 The guides and recommendations below deals mainly with the educational perspective on how to create a good teaching climate in this situation.

-Do you want to read more about technical aspects such as equipment and recommended settings, and what the relevant lecture halls are, you can visit the page Zoom in lecture halls (page in Swedish) .
+Do you want to read more about technical aspects such as equipment and recommended settings, and what the relevant lecture halls are, you can visit the page Zoom and hybrid rooms at KTH .